patrickmoffitt/jpeg_catcher/README.md

 ---------------------------------------------------------------------------------------------
-This project demonstrates how to receive images from [this camera](https://github.com/patrickmoffitt/5mp_motion_camera/) and process them into still images and movies using OpenCV and FFMPEG on Raspbian Buster (recently rebranded as Raspberry Pi OS).
+This project demonstrates how to receive images from [this camera](https://github.com/patrickmoffitt/5mp_motion_camera/) and process them into still images and movies using OpenCV and FFMPEG on Ubuntu 20.04 running on a Raspberry Pi model 4b.
 The camera sends the following JSON message via HTTP POST:

 ```json